Wait - you can vaporize dry herbs!

 Oculus carb cap

 The new Oculus carb cap is pretty cool.
-It’s easier to use than traditional directional carb caps that require twisting to keep the oils from collecting in the corners.
+It’s easier to use than traditional directional carb caps that require twisting to keep the concentrates from collecting in the corners.
 The Oculus cap has a glass top you can look through, and an air inlet that mimics directional carb caps without the fuss!
 It also has a built-in tether to hold the cap in place while you load it.

 The only downside is the view isn’t all I’d hoped for.
 I love watching herbs and concentrates vaporize in a glass chamber - it can be mesmerizing!
 But the Oculus cap doesn’t show me all the action.
-It takes more lighting and magnification to get the gorgeous shots in Puffco marketing, and oils stick to the glass and obscure the view almost immediately once they vaporize.
+It takes more lighting and magnification to get the gorgeous shots in Puffco marketing, and concentrates stick to the glass and obscure the view almost immediately once they vaporize.

 Other than that, everything about the new carb cap is a welcome improvement.